npm/policies/trademark.md

 ## Why npm, Inc. has a trademark policy

-"npm" and the npm logos are trademarks owned by npm, Inc. We have developed this trademark usage policy to make it clear how other businesses and projects can (and cannot) use the npm name and logo.
+"npm" and the npm logos are trademarks owned by npm, Inc. We have developed this trademark usage policy to make it clear how other businesses and projects can (and cannot) use the npm name and logos.

 ## General rules